weston-barger/ragtag-mcp/README.md

 python main.py osx_install
 ```

+NOTE: you'll want to re-run the osx_install command if you change the embedding or llm models in the config.

 ### Create your RAG search indices
 Now fill our the `indices` section of your `rag_config.json` file.
 There is an example in `example_rag_config.json`.
 Then run